rackerlabs/support-how-to/content/rackspace-email-archiving/early-adopters-add-and-edit-archive-users-in-cloud-office.md

 -   **Reviewer** - Provides access to view the results of saved searches that have been explicitly shared with the individual user.
 Reviewers are unable to download or send the results from the application.

--   **End User** - Provides access to ‘MyArchive’ functionality which limits access to archived assets associated with the logged in users’ listed email address.
+-   **End User** - Provides access to **MyArchive** functionality which limits access to archived assets associated with the logged in users’ listed email address.

 You can also edit an existing user to change any of the following user settings or information: